jaspervdj/websockets/README.markdown

 Compatibility
 -------------

+Both the `Hybi00` and `Hybi10` protocols are supported by the library.

 Protocol  Firefox  Chrome  Opera  Safari
 --------- -------- ------- ------ ---------
 `Hybi00`  >= 4     >= 6    >= 11  >= 5.0.1